Full-Time Assistant Director, Alumni Affairs

 -Work with the Center for Career Education (CCE), Columbia Alumni Association (CAA), Columbia Alumni Association Arts Access (CAA Arts Access) and other central University offices to serve SOA students and alumni.

--Manage a database of over 6,000 School of the Arts alumni using Salesforce and Advance/Athena programs.
+-Manage a database of almost 7,000 School of the Arts alumni using Salesforce and Advance/Athena programs.
 Prepare various reports and surveys based on database information.

 -Develop a working knowledge of Columbia University’s central alumni database, central alumni communications tools, and other software as necessary.